LinaGarcia24/penguin-quiz/README.md

     <h3>Feedback and Thank You for Playing Section</h3>
     <ul>
     <li>Once the alert informing the user of their finale score is cleared, the game area disappears and a feedback section appears asking the user to submit feedback for what they thought about the quiz.</li>
-    <li>Once the user fills out the feedback textarea, they can submit the information with the Submit Feedback button that changes color on hover and recieve a final thank you for playing message on the screen.
+    <li>Once the user fills out the feedback textarea, they can submit the information with the Submit Feedback button that changes color on hover and receive a final thank you for playing message on the screen.
 This terminates the quiz completely letting the user know that they are completely done with the quiz.</li>
     </ul>
     <img src="./assets/images/feedbackpage.PNG">
     <img src="./assets/images/thankyoupage.PNG">